How to Start a Blog – The Definitive Guide for Beginners

-- Choose the plan you want to go with by click one of the orange “Get Plan” buttons.
-SiteGround offers three different hosting plans to suit blogs of all shapes and sizes.
-If you’re not sure where to start, the GrowBig plan is a great option because it gets you more storage and lets you host unlimited sites.
+- Choose a hosting plan for your site.
+Bluehost offers three different hosting plans to suit blogs of all shapes and sizes.
+If you’re not sure where to start, the Plus plan is a great option because it gets you more storage and lets you host unlimited sites.
 The Choice Plus is also a good option if you want automatic backups.
-However, if your budget is tight and you know you only want to make a single blog, the Basic plan is totally fine:
+However, if your budget is tight and you know you only want to make a single blog, the Basic plan is totally fine to start:

 - On the next screen, you’ll be asked to enter your domain name.
-You can register your domain name through SiteGround for around $16 for an entire year.
+Again, Bluehost gives you a free domain name for your first year, which is another nice bonus.

 If you already have a domain name, you can also choose that option instead and enter your details.

-For this tutorial, I’m going to select “Register a New Domain” If you’re setting up an existing domain, no worries!
+For this tutorial, I’m going to select “Create a new domain name” If you’re setting up an existing domain, no worries!
 The process moving forward is almost the same so you can continue following these instructions.

 Click Next to continue.